 (found from CQL file: allsamecolor.cql)

-because when the board is flipped about the vertical bisector, light squares turn into dark squares.
+because when the board is reflected, light squares turn into dark squares.
 The filter as a whole thus matches a position in which all pieces are on the same color squares.